ArduPilot/ardupilot_wiki/common/source/docs/common-flight-controller-io.rst

 USB
 ---

 USB is provided as the primary port for configuration of the autopilot.
-I always appears as the first Serial port (0) to the autopilot.
+It always appears as the first Serial port (0) to the autopilot.
 See :ref:`Serial Port Configuration <common-serial-options>`

 UART
 ----